 Goodman Versus Carrier Air Conditioners - Refrigerant, Humidity Control, and ECM Condenser Fan Motors

 Refrigerant - Both Carrier and Goodman air conditioners come with R-410A refrigerant which is good.
 R-410A is currently the most extensively used refrigerant in residential and light commercial systems.
 This makes it widely available and cheap if needed for your air conditioner.

 Carrier lists this feature but Goodman does not.
-That does not mean that Goodman air conditioner do not come without these features in their premium models but to make sure ask the salesman.
+That does not mean that Goodman’s air conditioner does not come without these features in their premium models but to make sure ask the salesman.
 High and Low-pressure refrigeration switches can save the unit in the event of a major problem.

 Goodman Air Conditioner Warranty

-- GSXC18/DSXC18 is covered under a limited lifetime warranty for the compressor and 10 year limited warranty for parts.
+- GSXC18/DSXC18 is covered under a limited lifetime warranty for the compressor and a 10-year limited warranty for parts.
 The compressor in this model is a two-stage scroll.

 - Make sure to follow the guidelines in the warranty for basic maintenance and care.
 Goodman air conditioner warranties only include parts and not labor.
-We always recommend purchasing an extended parts and labor warranty if available from the manufacturer or dealer as noted above.
+We always recommend purchasing extended parts and a labor warranty is available from the manufacturer or dealer as noted above.